-In October 2008, I passed the inaugural examination of the Institute of Professional Editors to join Australia’s first cohort of fully accredited editors, a qualification that was renewed in 2018.
-I am also an advanced member of the UK’s Society for Editors and Proofreaders.
+In October 2008, I passed the inaugural examination of the Institute of Professional Editors (IPEd) to join Australia’s first cohort of fully accredited editors, a qualification that was renewed in 2018.
+I am also an advanced member of the UK’s Chartered Institute of Editing and Proofreading (CIEP).

 After a protracted period of research, I completed a follow-up to From Paupers To iPads that focussed on tracing my family’s hitherto unknown origins in Wales, Scotland and Cornwall.
-Titled Celtic Skeletons, it was published in late 2019 as an e-book and illustrated paperback.
+Titled Celtic Skeletons, it was published in late 2019 as an illustrated paperback and ebook with worldwide sales.

 In early 2016, I was one of eight crime writers worldwide selected for a residency at Canada’s prestigious Banff Centre for Excellence under the tutelage of bestselling authors Louise Welsh and Michael Robotham.
 I am a member of the Crime Writers’ Association of the UK and the Australian Society of Authors.